paypal/paypal-ios/docs/paypal.md

 ### Know before you code

 You will need to set up authorization to use the PayPal Payments SDK.
-Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID and generate an access token.
+Follow the steps in [Get Started](https://developer.paypal.com/api/rest/#link-getstarted) to create a client ID.
 Follow the steps in [Enable the SDK](https://developer.paypal.com/sdk/in-app/android/#link-enablethesdk) to set up your account and application for PayPal payments.

 You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).